Skip to main content

 kubectl apply -f my-postgres.yaml

-kubectl get kdcdatabases -n my-project
+kubectl get kdcdatabases -n acme-production

 Database Detail View